cubic1271/libbpf/README.md

 ### libbpf

-This project offers a simple way to embed BPF into a cross-platform at the user-space level application.
+This project offers a simple way to embed BPF in a cross-platform way for user-space applications.

 Note that this is a niche project: generally, it's a much better idea to use the BPF functions provided by e.g. the Linux / BSD kernels.
 The only time this is really useful is when